How to Make a Suit Last Forever

 According to Alan Flusser, author of "Style & The Man", “most suits are constructed to provide at least several years of wear.”
 When you buy a good suit and you take care of it as you should, you will stop wearing it not because it wore out but because it no longer fits you or because your tastes have changed.

-How do I make my suit last longer?
+How do you make your suit last longer?

 Here's what you can do: